+Valuation Date January 1, 2023 Cost Method Projected Unit Credit

+Actuarial Asset Valuation Method

-Valuation Date January 1, 2022 Cost Method Projected Unit Credit flow during 'the year plus the assumed investment return, adjusted 10% of the amount that the value exceeds or is less than the market value at the end of the year.
+Sum of actuarial value at beginning of year and the cash flow during the year plus the assumed investment return, adjusted 10% of the amount that the value exceeds or is less than the market value at the end of the year.
 The actuarial value is adjusted, if necessary, to be within 20% of market value.